IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Additional design and implementation details

 This permission preference allows the user to permanently permit actions in \llmsys.
 Permanent permission for an app selection means that once the user selects an app for a functionality, it permanently stays that way.
 For inter-spoke communication, permanent permission means that the user has permanently permitted all interactions between specific spokes.
 In addition, the app can permanently send data to remote hosts if the respective permanent permission is granted.

-The permanent permission preference reduces the user fatigue the most but also presents the highest risk to the user, e.g., an app granted permanent permission may get hacked or go rogue.
-Considering the potential risk, we do not allow user to set permanent preferences for \textit{irreversible actions}\footnote{The irreversible actions can be specified by the apps and can also be determined during the review process of app, before they are made available on the app store of an LLM-based system, similar to existing systems, such as by ChatGPT~\cite{chatgpt-function-calling}.}, such as sending an email or making a purchase.
-However, there are several low-risk use cases, such as selecting default apps for specific functionalities, e.g., default maps or email app, for which permanent permission may be suitable.
-Note that permanent permission can be revoked by the user anytime.
+The permanent permission preference reduces user fatigue the most but also presents the highest risk to the user, e.g., an app granted permanent permission may get hacked or go rogue.
+Considering the potential risk, we do not allow users to set permanent preferences for \textit{irreversible actions}, such as sending an email or making a purchase.
+Note that irreversible actions can be specified by the apps and can also be determined during the review process of apps.
+However, there are several low-risk use cases, such as selecting default apps for specific functionalities, e.g., default map app or email app, for which permanent permission may be suitable.
+Note that permanent permission can be revoked by the user at any time.

-\subsection{Session permission}
+\subsubsection{Session permission}

 Users also have an option to only give consent for interactions in individual user sessions with \llmsys.
 An interaction session starts with user's first query to the system and terminates after the system shuts down.
 Session permission for an app selection means that once the user selects an app for a functionality, it only stays that way for the duration of the session.
 For inter-spoke communication, session permission means that the user has permitted all interactions between the spokes for a session.
-Similarly, an app can always send data in network requests during a session once the respective session permission is granted.
+Similarly, an app can always send data in requests during a session once the respective session permission is granted.

 Session permission is especially useful for instances where user consent is required several times for resolving a query, e.g., an email app probing a calendar app several times while scheduling a meeting.